Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 ### TargetCoM
 Replacement event for ModuleAsteroid's event to target the asteroid's center of mass.

-# WBIContragravityGenerator
+# WBIFlexGravGenerator

 Counters the pull of gravity up to a maximum amount of gravitic acceleration.

 ## Fields

 ### maxGForceCancellation
-In meters per second-squared, the amount of acceleration due to gravity that can be negated.
+In meters per second-squared, the amount of acceleration due to gravity that the device is rated for.
 If this value meets or exceeds the local gravity, then only 95% of local gravity can be negated.
+### maxGravityNegatedPercent
+A value between 0 and 100, this field represents the maximum percentage of local gravity that can be negated.
+If multiple generators are present, then this value is averaged between the active generators.
+### verticalAccelerationPercent
+Redirects gravity forward (0) or upward (100)
+### horizontalAcceleration
+Display value of the vessel's horizontal acceleration, in units of m/s^2.
-### effectiveGravity
+### verticalAcceleration
-Display value of the vessel's effective gravity, in units of g.
+Display value of the vessel's vertical acceleration, in units of m/s^2.
+### horizontalAccelerationThrottled
+Flag to indicate whether or not to control horizontal acceleration via main throttle.
+### verticalAccelerationThrottled
+Flag to indicate whether or not to control vertical acceleration via main throttle.
 ### ecMassPercentIncrease
 Amount of increase in Electric Charge that it costs to run the generator.
 Computed as a percentage of vessel mass.
 So, if this value is 0.05 (the default), and the vessel is 100 tonnes, then the EC cost increases by 5.
 This is a value between 0 and 1.
-### canApplyContragravity
-Flag indicating that the generator should cancel the effects of gravity.
-### gravityReductionFactor
-How much to reduce the gravity by.
 ### vesselPartCount
 Current vessel part count.
-### disableConverterUponIvalidFlightState
-Flag indicating if the converter should auto-disable itself when the flight state for applying gravity effects is invalid.
-### contragravityGenerators
+### flexGravGenerators
 List of contragravity generators on the vessel.
+## Methods

+### SetForwardAccelerationAction(KSPActionParam)
+Sets acceleration fully forward.
+> #### Parameters
+> **param:**

+### SetVerticalAccelerationAction(KSPActionParam)
+Sets acceleration fully vertical.
+> #### Parameters
+> **param:**

+### ToggleVerticalAccelerationThrottleAction(KSPActionParam)
+Toggles vertical acceleration throttle.
+> #### Parameters
+> **param:**

+### ToggleHorizontalAccelerationThrottleAction(KSPActionParam)
+Toggles horizontal acceleration throttle.
+> #### Parameters
+> **param:**